rileyjbauer/nsis-tool/README.md

 }
 ```

 `foodEnvironmentDomainsAffected` - A list of one or more parts of the food environment affected by this intervention.
-Place each domain within "" inside the [], and separated by commas **except** for the last step which cannot be followed by a comma. **Note:** Make sure the quotation mark character is ", not “ or ”
+Place each domain within "" inside the [], and separated by commas **except** for the last step which cannot be followed by a comma. **Note:** the closing bracket "]" is *not* followed by a comma. **Note:** Make sure the quotation mark character is ", not “ or ”

 Examples: